Wisdom Teeth

 Q: What are wisdom teeth?

-A: Wisdom teeth are molars (back teeth) which normally erupt through the gums at the so- called "age of wisdom" or 18 years of age.
-They are also called "third molars" because they appear as the third set of molar teeth in adults.
+A: Wisdom teeth are molars that typically erupt through the gums at the so- called "age of wisdom" or 18 years of age.
+They are also referred to as "third molars" because they appear as the third set of molar teeth in adults.

 Q: Why do we remove wisdom teeth?